mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

        start_gui(plugins=[ExampleImporter, CustomAlgorithm])

-If you want to know more about the data type `Plot Data`, which you will receive as an argument, please refer to `the regarding documentation <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.models.local.PlotData.html#mad_gui.models.local.PlotData>`_.
+If you want to know more about the data type `Plot Data`, which is used in `process_data`, please refer to `the regarding documentation <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.models.local.PlotData.html#mad_gui.models.local.PlotData>`_.
-However, we assume you can get along with this code snippet and without reading something about `Plot Data`:
+However, you can get along without knowing anything about `Plot Data`:

 .. code-block:: python